Homesteader Classes

 Our May 2026 dates will teach you how to grow your own vegetables and raise small livestock animals.
 These classes can be taken separately, or you can make a weekend out of it.

-Day One - Let's start growing our own vegetables!
-The first day of the week is our updated Sustainable Gardening class.
+Day One - Let's start growing our own vegetables with our updated Sustainable Gardening class.

 Day Two - Learn to raise goats, chickens and rabbits in our Raising Small Animals class.